Other things about the Darling River and surrounding area

 All weirs have been pieced together from misc sources.
 Many have not been confirmed as I either paddled in high flow or haven't been to any of these areas yet.

-There are two unnamed weirs in Warwick, at Queens Park and upstream at East St. Above Warwick there are a dozen or more weirs and crossings.
+Above Warwick there are a dozen or more weirs and crossings.
 One road crossing had a particularly nasty drop onto shallow rocks.